New South Wales Consolidated Acts

 "audio visual link" means facilities (including closed-circuit television) that enable audio and visual communication between persons at different places.

-"Chief Executive Officer, Justice Health" means the person for the time being holding office or acting as the chief executive officer of Justice Health under the Health Services Act 1997 .
+"Chief Executive, Justice Health" means the person for the time being holding office or acting as the chief executive of the Justice Health and Forensic Mental Health Network under the Health Services Act 1997 .

-"community service order" means an order in force under section 8 of the Crimes (Sentencing Procedure) Act 1999 or section 79 of the Fines Act 1996 .
+"community correction order" means an order in force under section 8 of the Crimes (Sentencing Procedure) Act 1999 or section 79 of the Fines Act 1996 .

 "community service work" means any service or activity approved by the Minister, and includes participation in personal development, educational or other programs.